Insurance

 Stability of the Czech insurance market

 The Czech insurance market exhibits a high degree of stability and capital resilience.
-In comparison with the values for the EU as a whole, the Czech market consistently maintained a substantially higher solvency ratio in comparison to the minimal capital requirement defined by the regulator (solvency ratio for the Czech market resulted in approximately 330% of the minimal capital requirement, which in recent years has been fully comparable with the results of Europe as a whole due to an increase of capital adequacy in the overall EU data) until implementation of Solvency II in 2016.
+In comparison with the values for the EU as a whole, the Czech market consistently maintained a substantially higher solvency ratio in comparison to the minimal capital requirement defined by the regulator until implementation of Solvency II in 2016 (the solvency ratio for the Czech market resulted in approximately 330% of the minimal capital requirement, which in recent years has been fully comparable with the results of Europe as a whole due to an increase of capital adequacy in the overall EU data).
+No instability of the insurance market occurred during the transition to the new Solvency II regime.
+The market focused a great deal of attention on risk management in general and more specifically on the adequate and prudent setting of technical reserves.
+The introduction of Solvency II in 2016 affected the solvency ratio figures and thus data for the period up to 2015 and figures starting after 2016 are not comparable, as the solvency calculation methodology was adjusted significantly.
+However, the solvency ratio and overall capital adequacy are still at a very prudent level and more than double the regulatory requirements.

 High profitability in comparison with the EU average